It’s the biggest sales weekend of the year. Shop our favorite deals now ahead of Cyber Monday

 Given the various features, the different types of helmets, and the numerous manufacturers, picking the right Bluetooth headset can be a bit of a challenge.
 So, we at BestReviews have been assessing all the latest devices.
-Our recommendations cover a wide range of performance and price alternatives, and our concise buying guide explains the details.

 Obviously, your helmet is important, but we’re not talking about the safety aspect here.
 You need to look at how the headset fits your helmet and whether it’s suitable, because not all microphones work with all helmet styles.